VISIT

 For decades, mining was the heart of the Wood River Valley.

-The quest was for silver, galena (a lead-bearing ore that is often associated with silver), and gold.
-Our hills are zigzagged with the roads prospectors made to reach their diggings.
-In 1917 a devastating avalanche took the lives of 17 miners.
-The museum celebrates our mining heritage with a walk-through replica of a mine tunnel, samples of ore taken from our hills, an assay furnace from 1890, a surveying transit, an ore wagon model, and numerous photos from the heyday of mining.
+The quest was for silver, galena (a lead-bearing ore often associated with silver), gold, and other rare minerals.
+Local hills are zigzagged with the roads to reach prospector claims.
+In 1917, a devastating avalanche took the lives of 17 miners.
+The Museum celebrates the local mining heritage with a immersive replica of a mine tunnel, ore samples taken from local finds, an assay furnace from 1890, a surveying transit, an ore wagon model, and numerous mementos from the heyday of mining.

 Political

-Among our displays is one of the country’s largest publicly displayed collections of political campaign buttons & memorabilia, reportedly only second in size to the Smithsonian.
+Among the Museum’s displays is one of the country’s largest publicly-accessible collections of political campaign paraphernalia and memorabilia, reported as only second in size to one held at the Smithsonian.

 Mr. Joe Fuld, born in 1878, was a prominent Hailey businessman and the first president of the American Political Items Collectors Association.
-He began his collection in the late 1800s, and donated it to the BCHM at its opening in 1964.
-The collection contains well over 5,000 items, some of which date back to the early 1820s.
-The BCHM continues his collecting to this day, adding to it with every election season.
+His collection contains rare items dating back to the 1820s and extends to contemporary and unique memorabilia.
+The Museum holding contains over 5,000 national, local, and international items, and the BCHM continues adding to it with every election season.

 Mr. Joe Fuld with his political collection